jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 Instruction should not rely on rote memorization.
 Instructors should focus on teaching students how to find and document correct information for future use.
-Sub-teams - as defined in @sub-teams - may use tests to assess a members ability to recall information needed when using a reference is impractical.
+Departments - as defined in @departments - may use tests to assess a members ability to recall information needed when using a reference is impractical.
 For example: operating a robot in a competition match or making a repair between matches, where there's no time to reference a document.

 = Organizing strategy
 This section explains how Grayson Robotics divides work between team members and uses documents to manage that work.
-Team members shall organize all work as the responsibility of one or more Sub-Teams listed in @sub-teams.
+Team members shall organize all work as the responsibility of one or more departments listed in @departments.
 Team members shall document all work via Action Items, as shown in @action_items or Projects as shown in @projects.

-== Sub-Teams <sub-teams>
+== Departments <departments>
-Grayson Robotics has organized itself into sub-teams;
+Grayson Robotics has organized itself into departments;
 Subsets of team members who contribute to a specific category of team activities.
-Membership is not static and one member can participate with several sub-teams.
+Membership is not static and one member can participate with several departments.

-Sub-teams are not organized into a command hierarchy.
-Rather, sub-teams agree on responsibilities to each other ahead of undertaking any interdisciplinary tasks or action items.
+Departments are not organized into a command hierarchy.
+Rather, departments agree on responsibilities to each other ahead of undertaking any interdisciplinary tasks or action items.

-Grayson Robotics treats all conflicts between sub-teams as process failures.
+Grayson Robotics treats all conflicts between departments as process failures.
-For example, if Mechanical Engineering and Electrical Engineering have a design conflict they - and the Systems Engineering Team - must resolve it by re-working the engineering processes or design specification such that the designers have a better understanding of what they need to do.
+For example, if Mechanical Engineering and Electrical Engineering have a design conflict they - and the Systems Engineering Dept. - must resolve it by re-working the engineering processes or design specification such that the designers have a better understanding of what they need to do.

 Put another way, the team resolves design or scheduling conflicts by interrogating and re-working our processes.

-Sub-teams must not impede each other outside of the scope of their work.
+Departments must not impede each other outside of the scope of their work.

-Grayson Robotics consists of 12 permanent sub-teams:
+Grayson Robotics consists of 12 permanent departments:
 - Strategy
 - Intelligence
 - Operations